TypeScriptADK-TS

 When you rewind a session, the framework restores:

-• Session State: All state keys (including user:, app:, and unprefixed scopes) are restored to their values before the target invocation
+• Session State: All state keys restored to their values before the target invocation

-• Artifacts: All artifacts are reverted to their versions before the target invocation
+• Artifacts: Artifact versions reverted to what existed before the target invocation

-• Event History: Events from the target invocation onwards are marked with a rewind marker, so they're excluded from future LLM context
+• Event History: Events from the target invocation onwards are marked with a rewind marker and excluded from LLM context

 Basic Usage